yhara/rumcoke/doc/special_forms.md

     (or x y)   ;=> x || y
     (not x)    ;=> !x

+Value: result of logical operation

 `while`
 -------

     (while expr
       body...)

+`while` does not have a value.

 `for`
 -----

     (for (set! j 0) (< j nphi) (inc! j)
     ;=> for(j=0; j<nphi; j++)

+`for` does not have a value.

 `break`
 -------